-”.

-3 The Family Legislation Amendment Act 2006 s.
+4 The Family Legislation Amendment Act 2006 s.
 196 reads as follows:

-“

 196. Purpose of Part

 The purpose of this Part is to provide that the adoption by the Child Support (Adoption of Laws) Act 1990 of —

 (a) the Child Support (Registration and Collection) Act 1988 of the Commonwealth extends to that Act as amended by —